 They have all the classic fluffy texture and flavor of a pancake, but in the easy to grab and eat shape of a muffin.

-I prefer to drizzle these pancake bites with cinnamon bun buttermilk syrup that I picked up from Costco.
+I prefer to drizzle these pancake bites with cinnamon bun buttermilk syrup.
 However, they also taste amazing with maple syrup, fruit syrup, or just plain butter.

 They last about 2 to 3 days in a bag on a counter at room temperature, but I wouldn’t push them past that limit.
 But in my house, I don’t need to worry about that because they’re typically gone in a flash.